 B. Qualifications.
-No elected official of the Cherokee Nation, no former elected official of the Cherokee Nation, no person who is related within the third degree by either consanguinity or affinity to an elected official or former elected official, and no employee of the Cherokee Nation, including any corporation, agency or other entity which is at least fifty-one percent owned by the Cherokee Nation, shall serve on a Precinct Board.
-No candidate or regular employee of a candidate for office or person who is related within the third degree by either consanguinity or affinity to a candidate for office shall serve on a Precinct Board.
+No elected official of the Cherokee Nation, no person who is related within the first degree by either consanguinity or affinity to an elected official, and no employee of the Cherokee Nation, including any corporation, agency or other entity which is at least fifty-one percent owned by the Cherokee Nation, shall serve on a Precinct Board.
+No candidate or regular employee of a candidate for office or person who is related within the first degree by either consanguinity or affinity to a candidate for office shall serve on a Precinct Board.